FAQ for Compare & Connect K-12

 No. All costs displayed are prior to any E-rate discounts the district may be eligible for.
 The costs are intended to show the total cost of providing broadband service to the students in the district and not necessarily what the school district pays.

 School district data that did not reveal any inconsistencies, as well as school district data that was clarified by EducationSuperHighway, was included in a representative sample size for aggregate analysis at a locale, regional, state, and national level.
 See 2015 State of the States report.
-If your district is shown with a red bar indicating we need your services to be clarified, please contact us so we can include you in our national and state analyses.
+If your district is shown with a red block or has any gray question marks for metrics indicating we need your services to be clarified, please contact us so we can include you in our national and state analyses.

 If you are a technology director or E-rate applicant for a school district, you can contact EducationSuperHighway directly and we will update your data with the clarifications you provide.
 Please include the following information in your email to firstname.lastname@example.org:

 - Your name and title or relationship to the school district